 Friend- I know sometimes it’s so hard to forgive, and in your mind, it might feel like it’s giving the other person a free pass.
 When we forgive, it doesn’t mean the person is off the hook, it means the pain is real, but in order for you to move past, heal and grow, you need to forgive.

 Now, this doesn’t mean that we can keep putting ourselves as a target for another person.
 We should put up boundaries to keep someone from continually hurting us.
-Seek professional help, and if it’s deemed that the relationship is toxic, to move away from it are all warranted.
+Seek professional help, and if it’s deemed that the relationship is toxic, move away from it!

 The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of GodCherish: The One Word That Changes Everything for Your MarriageYou and Me Forever: Marriage in Light of EternitySacred Marriage: What If God Designed Marriage to Make Us Holy More Than to Make Us Happy?Boundaries in Marriage